Still got questions?Can you send me a free sample product (razor/shaving cream/aftershave/etc.)?

 Any reasonably sharp razor and any good shaving cream should produce decent results, if used with due diligence.
 However, some products are more comfortable and easier to use than others, and may produce better results.

-Personally, I prefer the Gillette Mach 3 razor and Edge ProGel shaving cream, and have used them for years.
+Personally, I prefer the Gillette Mach 3 razor and a shaving oil like Sir Hare’s shave oil or Cromwell & Cruthers.
 You may or may not like them as much as I do.
 Check out my page of product reviews for alternate suggestions.

 Are there any special precautions I should take once I've shaved my head for the first time?